-The Josephine De Kármán Fellowship Trust was established in 1954 by the late Dr. Theodore von Kármán, world renowned aeronautics expert and teacher and first director of the Guggenheim Aeronautical Laboratory at the California Institute of Technology, in memory of his sister, Josephine, who passed away in 1951.
-The purpose of this Fellowship program is to recognize and assist students whose scholastic achievements reflect Professor von Kármán's high standards.
+The Josephine de Karman Fellowship Trust was established in 1954 by the late Dr. Theodore von Karman, world renowned aeronautics expert and teacher and first director of the Guggenheim Aeronautical Laboratory at the California Institute of Technology, in memory of his sister, Josephine, who died in 1951.
+The purpose of this fellowship program is to recognize and assist students whose scholastic achievements reflect professor von Karman's high standards.

 DeKarman fellowships are open to students in any discipline, including international students, who are currently enrolled

 in a university or college located within the United States and will complete their undergraduate or doctoral program requirements in the next academic year